-Public consultation sessions through this period will be arranged by AGL in relation to the broader project.
-As such, public consultation and awareness sessions will be included in this broader consultation.
+Public consultation sessions through this period will be arranged by APA.
 The timing of the public consultation is yet to be determined, though may be timed to coincide with any public consultation required as part of the regulatory approval process.